Fernandina, the westernmost Galapagos Island.

 Our role

 The seascapes model aims to tangibly improve ecological and socioeconomic outcomes.
-This requires a flexible approach to implementation that includes long-term commitment and capacity building as key components.
-Working with coalitions of partners enables more resources to be mobilized, creates teams built of complementary strengths and fortifies these institutions.
+This requires a flexible approach to implement long-term commitments and support conservation led by local communities.
+Working with coalitions of partners enables more resources to be mobilized, creates teams with complementary strengths and fortifies these institutions.

 Essential elements of a functional seascape